-Several local museums offer regular internship positions.
-More information can be found on each museum's website: (Not all museums offer internships each semester, so be sure to check the details for your preferred museum.)
+Several local museums also offer regular internship positions.
+More information can be found on each museum's website (Not all museums offer internships each semester, so check the details for your preferred museum.):

-- Gerald R. Ford Presidential Museum» (Padnos Museum Internship Program; application deadline is November 1)
+- Gerald R. Ford Presidential Museum» - Padnos Museum Internship Program (paid stipend)

 - Grands Rapids Public Museum»

 Visit Calvin's Career Center for additional advice about securing an internship.
 You can also talk with Professor Kate van Liere for guidance and information about opportunities with local partners.

 Begin to search and apply for internships now.
 There are many opportunities for unpaid and paid internships on Handshake.
 Check Workday for on-campus opportunities.
 For information about searching for a position and advice about resumes, cover letters, and the application process, visit Calvin's Career Center website or make an appointment with them for a resume review and other assistance.